How To Take Action

 Please share your community service ideas and projects with the Klein foundation.
 We would be happy to highlight your school on our website!
 We thank the students and faculty at Clarence High School, and especially Kevin Starr, for your caring and generosity.

-Service Learning Center
+Hunger Service Learning Center

-the concrete action of working to end hunger.
-The program has several
+This national service learning program gives young people the opportunity to take responsibility through the concrete action of working to end hunger.
+The program has several goals:

-o To let students play a role in feeding
+o To let students play a role in feeding hungry children

 o To enable young people to discover the needs in their own communities